ncbo/virtual_appliance/README.md

 ## Repository Layout

 - **infra/**
   Infrastructure provisioning scripts.
-  - Install Puppet on the target host, clone the Puppet control repo, and install required Puppet modules (including the ontoportal module).
+  - Installs Puppet on the target host, then uses it to apply the external configuration.
+The Puppet configuration (control repo and modules) is not included in this repository.
+During provisioning, the control repo is cloned and the required modules (including the OntoPortal module) are fetched and applied.
-  - Puppet itself is not bundled here; it is retrieved and applied during provisioning.
   - Example workflow: `remote_bootstrap_runner.sh` copies scripts to a host, then `server_bootstrap_entrypoint.sh` installs Puppet and applies the control repo.

 - **deployment/**
   Application deployment scripts.
   - `versions` – pins component versions (UI, API, cron, OLd, etc.) known to be compatible with this appliance release.
-    ⚠️ Not an upgrade mechanism.
      Versions are locked to match the appliance’s infrastructure (Ruby, Solr config, app server choice).
   - `setup_deploy_env.sh` – fetches repos at pinned versions and prepares Capistrano scripts.
 Does not deploy.
   - `deploy_ui.sh`, `deploy_api.sh` – run Capistrano to deploy application code and configs.